 11 Acoustic wall panels

-The UK tile market splits into two broad sectors – the residential repairs, maintenance and improvement (‘RMI’) sector, accounting for around 55% of the market, and the commercial and housebuilder sector, accounting for the remaining 45% (source: Mintel).
+The UK tile market splits into two broad sectors – the residential repairs, maintenance and improvement (‘RMI’) sector, accounting for around 57% of the market, and the commercial and housebuilder sector, accounting for the remaining 43% (source: AMA/Barbour AMI Research).
 The commercial market includes all types of commercial building projects, including infrastructure, as well as new-build residential property, including housebuilding.
 Within Topps Group, Topps Tiles is mainly focused on the residential RMI market, although it also sells into the commercial sector through its trade customers, Tile Warehouse is largely focused on the residential RMI market, Parkside is focused on the commercial market, Pro Tiler Tools serves trade customers and contractors who may be working across either or both of these markets and CTD sells into both sectors, including into the housebuilder market, a sector not previously served by Topps Group.

-At selling prices, the Group estimates the tile market across the domestic and commercial sectors to be in the region of £700 million annually.
-This year, following the strategic expansion into a wider range of product categories, the Group estimates its addressable market to be around £2.1 billion per annum, including product areas such as luxury vinyl tiles, wood, splashbacks and shower panels.
+An external survey of the tile market is published by AMA Research.
+It covers the whole of the UK tile market, based on manufacturer and supplier data.
+The most recent report, dated May 2025, estimates the size of the UK tile market in 2024 at £418 million, measured at manufacturers’ selling prices (‘MSP’), this is 1% higher than the estimate for 2023 (£414 million at MSP).
+Based on the available data, when converted to customer selling prices, the Group estimates the UK tile market across the domestic and commercial sectors to be in the region of £700 million annually.
+Following the strategic expansion into a wider range of hard surface product categories, the Group estimates its addressable market to be around £2.1 billion per annum.
+These additional categories include product areas such as luxury vinyl tiles, wood, splashbacks and shower panels.

 The UK commercial tile market is highly fragmented and regionalised with only a small number of scale competitors.
 The smaller competitors tend to specialise in certain sectors of the market – examples being transport, restaurants, automotive, leisure, offices or higher-end residential.